QuentinRa/blog.quentinra.dev/maths/graph/terms/adj.md

 * **1**: $A \to B$ exists
 * **0**: $A \to B$ do not exist

+Notes

-In a undirected graph, the matrix is symmetric.
+* in a undirected graph, the matrix is symmetric.
+* if the vertex is looping, we are adding a 2 on the diagonal (and that's can't be called boolean matrix anymore)

 <hr class="sl">